-- 1. Click on the New connection button
+- 1. Click on the Con. button New

 - 2. Enter the connection parameters Net address, Connection name and connection type

-- 3. Click on save
+- 3. Click on Save

 DISPLAY CONNECTION PARAMETERS OF A CONNECTION

 - 1. select the desired connection in the connection list with the mouse pointer. - 2. the parameters will be displayed